Janusalarsen/rakker/README.md

 # Rakkerspil.dk

 Rakkerspil.dk is a webpage dedicated to the card game called Rakker.
-Rakker is a game that has run in my family for at least 4 generations, but as far as we know the game is not documented anyway as of yet.
+Rakker is a game that has run in our family for at least 4 generations, but as far as we know the game is not documented anyway as of yet.
 Therefore, my wife and I set out on a mission to create a webpage for it.

 ## Roles

 Development: Janus

 Content Creation: Hanne

 ## Browser support